-Harry chewed his lip a bit.
+Pulling a sound buffer around them, Harry chewed his lip a bit.
 Finding out that two of his father's friends were alive had been a shock after his research back at Christmas, the unexpected present catching his attention.
 Small amounts of time per day with Watcher was spent getting all the details about the two men.

 Finding out that Sirius Black had been framed had thrown ALL his self control out the window, especially since he had initial been ready to carve the man after hearing the man accused of betrayal.
 Months of plans were initially directed toward the 'rat' Petter Pettigrew, when Watcher had found the 'man' had already been captured by a surprisingly competent Arthur Weasley.